Blog Listen About Listen Free →

 How to Calculate What You Actually Need

 After your settlement, you need a realistic post-divorce financial projection.
 Not a guess.
+Not a “we’ll figure it out” hand-wave.
 An actual projection that accounts for:

 I recommend a minimum 5-year cash flow projection before you sign anything.
 If your settlement doesn’t work on a spreadsheet, it won’t work in real life.